alshakero/ez-s/README.md

 ![EZ-S Logo](https://user-images.githubusercontent.com/17054134/43371384-dc63dbbc-9390-11e8-9866-42a7e9410047.png)

+> Serving HTTP for development is fairly easy.
+Serving HTTPS is not.
+This tools gives your HTTP an easy S.

 EZ-S is a fork of [zeit/serve](https://github.com/zeit/serve) that gives you the ability to locally run a green-badge HTTPS server with zero configuration!
 No certificate creation, no tunnels, no hassle.
 Just run `ez-s` and access `https://ez-s.io` to see your folder served with a lovely green badge 🤯.
 Test your Service Workers, secure cookies etc.. [_(but how?)_](#how-this-works).

 [![Build Status](https://travis-ci.org/alshakero/ez-s.svg?branch=master)](https://travis-ci.org/alshakero/ez-s)